 Please plan to make air travel plans only after the minimum group size has been met.
 We will send you a confirmation email as soon as the trip has been confirmed.

-Please plan to make air travel plans only after the minimum group size has been reached.
+Please plan to make air travel plans only after the minimum group size has been met.
 Please arrive at Veracruz International (VER) at your leisure on October 16.
 You can depart at your leisure on October 27.

 Browse below for trip reports and species lists from past versions of this and other tours from this destination.